 She was born of a fairy tale by Danish author Hans Christian Andersen, the statue incarnation of the Little Mermaid has watched over Copenhagen’s harbor since 1913.

 For lunch we were visiting Torvellene food market, right in the city centre this is the perfect stop for lunch when no one can decide what they actually want.
+There is all sorts available.

 There are around 60 food stands including fresh fish and meat to gourmet chocolates, exotic spices, porridge, smørrebrød (Danish open sandwiches), fresh fruit, tapas and much more so it’s definitely one to visit when you’re hungry!
 The market is indoors so it’s ideal to visit if the weather isn’t great and i’d recommend Gorm’s pizza these were incredible and the tapas as well as the local smørrebrød just to try something new.

-Post lunch the boys went off to watch football in a pub somewhere.
+After lunch the boys went off to watch football in a pub somewhere.
 We decided to visit Cafe ilium for a coffee with a view! on the same floor there is lots of other restaurants and cafes to try we grabbed bagels one day as a snack on the run also.

 Coffee with a view quickly escalated to bailey’s hot chocolates and then wine with more of a view on Nyhyvn.
 We literally spent so much time down here loving the atmosphere and people watching.